New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Alternatives to variable life insurance

 • Whole life insurance: Whole life insurance is another permanent life insurance policy with cash value.
-However, the cash value grows at a fixed, guaranteed rate.
+However, the cash value grows at a fixed rate.
 There is less reward potential, but also less risk.
 This type of policy can be suitable for policyholders who need a simpler form of lifelong coverage.
 Aflac offers whole life insurance with lifelong coverage options at premiums that fit many budgets.

 • Universal life insurance: Universal life insurance blends elements of whole life insurance's stability and variable life insurance's flexibility.
 It offers lifelong coverage and a fixed, guaranteed cash value interest rate.
 However, you can adjust your death benefit by raising or lowering your premiums.
 Aflac does not offer universal life insurance.